dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 ---
-title=Administer API Manager Gateway linkTitle=Administer API Manager Gateway draft=false
+title: Administer API Manager Gateway
+linkTitle: Administer API Manager Gateway
-weight=25
+draft: false
+weight: 25
-description=Learn how to deploy your Discovery Agent and Traceability Agent so that you can manage your Axway API Gateway environment within Amplify Central.
+description: Learn how to deploy your Discovery Agent and Traceability Agent so that you can manage your Axway API Gateway environment within Amplify Central.
 ---
 ## Before you start